vezzolter/DSA/Algorithms/RNG/MersenneTwister/MersenneTwister.md

 ## Introduction
 The Mersenne Twister generates a sequence of pseudorandom numbers by maintaining an internal state array.
 This array holds intermediate values used to produce random numbers.
-The algorithm periodically updates the state array through a process called "twisting," which mixes bits from consecutive elements.
-The final numbers are produced through "tempering," which applies bit shifts and masks to ensure the numbers are well-distributed.
+The algorithm periodically updates the state array through a process called «twisting», which mixes bits from consecutive elements.
+The final numbers are produced through «tempering», which applies bit shifts and masks to ensure the numbers are well-distributed.
 Both twisting and tempering involve specific constants, carefully chosen from mathematical research, to control how the bits are manipulated and ensure the algorithm's long period and high-quality randomness.

 ## Important Details